DeepakArora76/nativescript-dna-deviceinfo/README.md

 ### - wifiSSID

 Returns service set identifier(SSID) of a wireless local area network (WLAN).
-In the absence of right permissions, returns an empty string.
+In absence of right permissions, returns an empty string.

 ```javascript
 DeviceInfo.wifiSSID();